-- 1. Parents must accompany their child to their classroom and complete the Daily Sign-In Sheet.
-Then, parents should speak directly to a classroom teacher to let them know verbally that their child is here and ready for school. - 2.
-Parents must pick-up their child in their classroom and complete the Daily Sign-Out Sheet.
-After signing out, parents should greet their child and verbally acknowledge that they are picking up their child. - At that time, the teachers and the Center are no longer responsible for your child.
+Parents/guardians must accompany their child to the designated check in location, complete the health screening in ProCare and sign their child in through ProCare.
+Then, parents should speak directly to a classroom teacher to let them know verbally that their child is here and ready for school.

+- 2. Parents/authorized pick up individuals must pick-up their child at the designated pick up location and sign the child out using the ProCare app.After signing out, parents should greet their child and verbally acknowledge that they are picking up their child. - At that time, the teachers and the Center are no longer responsible for your child.
 Please be sure that you know where your child is at all times.

-For safety purposes, children are only released to their parents or individuals on the Emergency Contact Form.
-If someone other than a parent will be picking up the child, please ensure his/her name is on the Emergency Form or provide a note to the child's teacher with the designated pick up person's name on it.
+For safety purposes, children are only released to their parents or individuals who are listed in the ProCare app as authorized pick up individuals.
+If someone other than a parent will be picking up the child, please ensure his/her name is on this listor provide a note/email to the child's teacher and TH Office Manager with the designated pick up person's name on it.
 Also, please ensure that the individual brings a valid photo ID.
+Please contact the TH Office Manager if additional pick up individuals need to be added.